Articles related to heart attacks

 Symptoms of a Heart Attack - First Aid - About.com

-Sep 26, 2013 ...
+Sep 26, 2013 ... symptoms typically follow a classic pattern.
 The list below includes several common signs and symptoms of heart attacks.
-The victim does not need to have every item on the list in order to ...
+The victim does not ...

-Are These Heart Attack Facts or Myths - First Aid - About.com
+What Are the Signs of a Heart Attack? - First Aid - About.com

 How to Survive a Heart Attack - The First Hours - Heart Disease